AleAnsani/plssempower/README.md

 Dong, N., & Maynard, R. (2013).
 PowerUp!: A Tool for Calculating Minimum Detectable Effect Sizes and Minimum Required Sample Sizes. _Journal of Research on Educational Effectiveness, 6_(1), 24–67.

+## 🆘 Help & Troubleshooting
+`plssempower` is obscenely easy.
+However, we can never rule out things going terribly wrong, can we?!
+So, should you need some help or, even better, you'd like to suggest some improvements, please feel free to shoot me a message [here](alessandro.a.ansani@jyu.fi).